Nerogar/OneTrainer/docs/QuickStartGuide.md

 saved in the workspace.
 Additionally, you can decide to create a backup at the end of the training run.
 A backup contains all the model data to continue the training run.
 To continue the training from a previous backup, just select the backup directory as your base model.

+A backup can be converted to a model file by using the model convert tool.